Categories:

 This function returns a value of BOOLEAN type or NULL:

-• The function returns TRUE if value_expr is present in array.
+• The function returns TRUE if value_expr is present in array, including the following cases:

-• The function returns NULL if the value_expr argument is NULL and there are no NULL values in the array.
+• The function returns FALSE if value_expr isn’t present in array, including when the value_expr argument is JSON null and there are no JSON null values in the array.

 Usage notes¶